-Unlike traditional public and private distribution groups, shared distribution groups are at the organization level rather than the app level.
+Unlike app-level distribution groups, shared distribution groups are at the organization level rather than the app level.
 Due to this, the steps to create one are slightly different:

-- Login to the App Center portal, then select the organization to which you would like to add a shared group
+- Sign in to the App Center portal, then select the organization to which you would like to add a shared group.

 Once you have a distribution group, click the group entry in the table to add testers and apps to the group.

 To add testers to your new shared distribution group, select the Testers tab and enter the emails of the desired testers.